Hurtigruten - What you need to know!

 From 01 Jun to 31 Aug the Hurtigruten voyage north from Bergen includes a side trip into the infamous Geirangerfjord, while from 01 Sep to 31 Oct the side trip is into the Hjørundfjord.

-From April 2017, there is a new fare structure available.
 The three different fare alternatives are:

 Basic gives you essential services - you won't be able to select your cabin - but all meals included.